Paris Hilton: International stardom (2003–2007)

 Hilton's breakout came in 2003, when she starred with her childhood friend and socialite counterpart Nicole Richie in the Fox reality series The Simple Life, in which they lived for a month with a family in the rural community of Altus, Arkansas.
+The show was initially pitched to both Paris and Nicky Hilton.
+Paris was convinced to come on board; however, Nicky, being somewhat shy to the limelight at the time, opted out.
 The series premiered on December 2, 2003, shortly after the leak of Hilton's sex tape, and was a ratings success.
 Its first episode attracted 13 million viewers, increasing Fox's adult 18–49 rating by 79 percent.
 The high viewership was attributed to the exposure Hilton received for the homemade tape, while she became known for her onscreen dumb blonde persona.

-By 2004, she had taken on a number of supporting and guest-starring roles in films and scripted television series such as Raising Helen and The O.C., released an autobiography co-written by Merle Ginsberg, Confessions of an Heiress: A Tongue-in-Chic Peek Behind the Pose, which was seventh on The New York Times Best Seller list, and introduced a lifestyle brand with a purse collection for the Japanese label Samantha Thavasa, a jewelry line sold on Amazon.com as well as a perfume line by Parlux Fragrances.
-Originally planned for a small release, high demand for her first fragrance led to increased availability by December 2004.
+By 2004, Hilton had taken on a number of supporting and guest-starring roles in feature films and scripted television series such as Raising Helen and The O.C., signed on to appear in a series of advertisement campaigns for Guess, released an autobiography co-written by Merle Ginsberg, Confessions of an Heiress: A Tongue-in-Chic Peek Behind the Pose, which was seventh on The New York Times Best Seller list, and introduced a lifestyle brand (with a purse collection for the Japanese label Samantha Thavasa, a jewelry line sold on Amazon.com, as well as a perfume line in collaboration with Parlux Fragrances).
+Originally planned for a limited release, high demand for her first fragrance choked supplies but led to increased availability by December 2004.
 Its introduction was followed by a 47-percent increase in Parlux sales, primarily of the Hilton-branded perfume.
-After this success, Parlux has released numerous more perfumes with her name, including fragrances for men.
+After this success, Parlux has released numerous perfumes under her name, including fragrances for men.

-In February 2005, Hilton hosted NBC's Saturday Night Live, with Keane as the musical guest, and in May, the slasher film House of Wax—her first major film role— was released in theaters, to mixed reviews.
-Writing for View London, Matthew Turner remarked that Hilton "does better than you might expect", while TV Guide called Hilton "talentless".
+In February 2005, Hilton hosted NBC's Saturday Night Live, with Keane as the musical guest, and in May, the slasher film House of Wax—her first major film role—was released in theaters, to mixed reviews.
+Writing for View London, Matthew Turner remarked that Hilton "does better than you might expect", while TV Guide called her "talentless".
 Her role earned her the Teen Choice Award for Best Scream, the 2005 Razzie for Worst Supporting Actress, and a nomination for Best Frightened Performance at the 2006 MTV Movie Awards.
 House of Wax grossed over US$70 million worldwide.
-In May 2005, Carl's Jr. aired a television advertisement, promoting its Spicy Burger product, which featured Hilton in a provocative swimsuit soaping up a Bentley automobile and crawling all over it before taking a big bite out of her burger and giving her signature phrase, "That's hot."
-By the fall of 2005, she had published her second book, Your Heiress Diary: Confess It All to Me, and introduced another fragrance, Just Me.
+In May 2005, Carl's Jr. aired a television advertisement, promoting its Spicy Burger product, which featured Hilton in a provocative swimsuit soaping up a Bentley automobile.
+By November 2005, she had published her second book, Your Heiress Diary: Confess It All to Me.